b1n1yam/cinema_1888/README.md

 Cinema booking mobile app demo

-The application is developed for the purpose of passing a code evaluation test for a job in 1888 company.
 This documentation shows the specification and detail of the application developed based on the requirement provided by the 1888 team.

 # pre requisite
 * flutter sdk >=2.7.0 <3.0.0"